-Limitations & alternatives.
-Imagine 2-4 things that what could go wrong in the Approach, and what countermeasures are available in each case.
+Limitations & Alternatives.
+Choose 2-4 things that what could go wrong in the Approach, and fore each explain what countermeasures are available in each case.

-What we will have learned.
+Final summary.
 At the end of the APPROACH, explain the broader impact of your findings if each Aim is successful.
+Focus on what will likely be learned and how this will advance the field.